About The Study

 - Appointed as Responsible Officer as a part of the emergence Plan and retained various key leadership positions to provide management services to operate ongoing assets and to support wind down efforts for optimal creditor recovery.

-- Enhanced expected recovery to unsecured creditors from 2.3% to 24%, a ten-fold increase.
+- Enhanced expected recovery to unsecured creditors from 2.3% to 26.8%, a eleven-fold increase.

 - Administered the wind-down of Queensbrook Insurance Limited (“QIL”), a Cayman Islands-based Insurance Captive.